 Here are the top three patient portal for healthcare features that get the most positive responses from healthcare professionals:

 Intake forms have become the most popular feature within the patient portal for healthcare.
 Physicians and staff love this feature because patients are able to fill the forms out online, and through EHR integration, the data is then saved automatically (as PDF files or as structured data) within the patient’s health record section of the portal and in the EMR.
-Online intake forms save time for patients, but they also reduce processing times for office staff, as there are no records to copy or data to transfer into the organization’s EMR.
+Online intake and patient intake softwares, save time for patients, but they also reduce processing times for office staff, as there are no records to copy or data to transfer into the organization’s EMR.
 Practices and hospitals that utilize a patient portal will eventually have intake forms (if they don’t already).

 In addition to using the patient portal for healthcare to schedule appointments with their physicians online, patients are able to use the portal to communicate via email, phone or even video conferencing.
 With telemedicine services becoming more widely adopted, physicians are beginning to appreciate the flexibility of scheduling eConsultations.
 This type of appointment is more cost-effective and saves time.
 Plus, it gives physicians and patients the ability to consult from the comfort of their own home, making for a more comfortable experience.